CuriousTech/ESP07_Multi/README.md

 chart.php?name=filename will draw a chart.
 This one is designed for date, temp, rh, volts.

 fwdip.php?name=myDevice&port=number will create server/iot/myDevice.php with script to forward all GET data to IP of device that created it.
-The IP is also returned when created.
+The global IP and current date/time are also returned to the creator.